stahir131/SC900-Notes/README.md

 Certificate-based authentication: This is only supported as a primary form of authentication.
 It uses X.509 certificates

 Security defaults and multifactor authentication<br />
+Security defaults are a set of basic identity security mechanisms recommende by Microsoft. <br />
+Includes enforcing MFA registration  for all users<br />
+Forces admin to use MFA<br />
+Requires all users to complete MFA

+Self-service password reset: It allows users to change/reset passwords without admin or help desk.

+The following authentication methods are available for SSPR:

+Mobile app notification
+Mobile app code
+Email
+Mobile phone
+Office phone
+Security questions

+Password write-back allows users to use their updated credentials with on-premises devices and applications without a delay.

+**Password protection and management capabilities**<br />
+Password protection is a feature of Microsoft Entra ID that reduces the risk of users setting weak passwords.
+Microsoft Entra password protection detects and blocks known weak passwords and their variants, and can also block other weak terms that are specific to your organization.<br />

+Global banned password list: A global banned password list with known weak passwords is automatically updated and enforced by Microsoft.<br />

+Custom banned password lists: Admin can create a custom bannes password lists to support security needs.
+These can include brand names, products, locations etc.<br />

+Protecting against password spray a type of brute force attack where a malicious actor attempts the same password on many accounts before moving on to another one and repeating the process.
+Microsoft Entra password protection efficiently blocks all known weak passwords likely to be used in password spray attacks.<br />

+Hybrid security: Admins can integrate Microsoft Entra password protection within an on-premises Active Directory environment.
+A component installed in the on-prem environment receives athe global banned password lists and custom passwoed protection policies from Entra ID.
+AD uses this to process password changes.